 "Menopause is a muscle event, not just a hormone event.
-Every woman in our community deserves a clinical baseline — not guesswork."
+Every woman in our community deserves a real baseline — not guesswork."

 PJ Wren · Founder, Over Fifty Fitness · 1,550+ workouts for women 40+